Camp Fire Lawsuit Information

 - At the same time, the CPUC has launched a regulatory investigation into PG&E to assess the company’s compliance with fire safety regulations, including maintenance of its infrastructure, vegetation management, and emergency preparedness and response.

-- Individual civil lawsuits are also under review for fire victims in Paradise, Magalia, Concow, and other affected areas.
+- Individual claims are under review for fire victims in Paradise, Magalia, Concow, and other affected areas.

 FAQs – Frequently Asked Questions About the Camp Fire Lawsuit

 How much work will be required of you if you choose to pursue a claim?
-The Camp Fire litigation is still in the early stages, but more than likely, your case will be coordinated into a mass tort proceeding.
+In January 2019, PG&E filed for voluntary Chapter 11 bankruptcy.
+Accordingly, all Camp Fire claims will now be resolved in the bankruptcy court as part of PG&E’s reorganization plan.
 This means your level of personal involvement will be less than in a traditional, single event lawsuit.
-You are unlikely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
-Instead, your attorney will work with you to gather proof of your damages and prepare your claim for potential mediation or pre-trial resolution.
+You are not likely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
+Instead, your attorney will work with you to gather proof of your damages, prepare your bankruptcy claim form, and ensure a fair settlement of your individual case.

 Will the attorney take any portion of your insurance payments?
 No. Our law firm does not claim any percentage of your insurance coverage payments.
 We wish to see you recover the maximum amount under your policy following this disaster, and we are available to offer guidance to you throughout the insurance claims process.